-Effective winter term 2020, study rooms A and B in the Dana Porter Library, and study room E in the Davis Centre Library are open to students who are not registered with AccessAbility Services (AS), but have met with library staff and have a Library Accessibility Services (LAS) accommodation plan.
+Effective winter term 2020, study rooms A and B in the Dana Porter Library Adaptive Technology Centre (ATC), and study room E in the Davis Centre Library are open to students who are not registered with AccessAbility Services (AS), but have met with library staff and have a Library Accessibility Services (LAS) accommodation plan.

 The ATC is located in the Dana Porter Library, main floor room 251.

 Please note: Previously, study room use was available only for AS-registered students with approval from their advisors.
-Now, students who do not have AS advisor-approval and wish to use the study rooms may meet with library staff to determine if they qualify for a LAS accommodation plan.
+Now, students who do not have AS advisor-approval and wish to use the study rooms need only meet with library accessibility staff to be registered.

 - AccessAbility Services-registered students with approval from their advisors (prior to winter 2020 term)

-- AS-registered students who meet with LAS coordinator and qualify for a LAS accommodation plan (winter 2020 term on)
+- AS-registered students who meet with LAS coordinator and qualifies to be registered (winter 2020 term on)

-- Any student who meets with LAS Coordinator and qualifies for a LAS accommodation plan (winter 2020 term on)
+- Any student who meets with LAS Coordinator and qualifies to be registered (winter 2020 term on)